Love and Stigma: The Outcast System

 To complement this book, movie producers are encouraged to come forward to produce a movie based on it.
 Also, a documentary based on it will go a long way to give more extensive and in-depth discussion of the subject.
 These visual aspects will enhance getting an overview of the project.
 Translation into Igbo and other languages is desired.

 The herculean task before me is to get the book to the youths who are the ones to implement the abolition of the system.
 Most of them, in the areas where this System is prevalent, cannot afford the book from the shelves.
 My plea, therefore, is for support from organisations and good spirited persons to sponsor distribution of copies of this book for free or at highly subsidised price to children and youths, especially in those areas, through their Schools, Worship Centres, Town Unions and Youth Centres.
-To assist in this regard, I have initiated The Outcast System Elimination Project which will be coordinated by the Friends-In-Need Foundation, an NGO earlier set up to fight restiveness, laziness, ignorance and disease especially among our youths but with extension to the society in general.
+To assist in this regard, I have initiated The Outcast System Elimination Project which will be coordinated by the Friends-In-Need Foundation International, an NGO earlier set up to fight restiveness, laziness, ignorance and disease especially among our youths but with extension to the society in general.
 Please support us!

 Sir (Chief) Adolphus Ekejiuba, KSJI.